MRMYSTERY003/sketchpy/README.md

 ## Sketch from Image
-Used to trace the image line by lineused to trace the image line by line.
+used to trace the image line by line.

 Example Code :

 ```
     from sketchpy impor canvas
     obj = canvas.sketch_from_image("Image Path")
-    obj.draw()
+    obj.draw(threshold = 127)
 ```

 ### Parameters